scriptituk/xfade-easing/README.md

 ## Summary

-This project is a port of standard easing equations coded as custom xfade expressions.
-It also ports most xfade transitions and many [GL Transitions](#gl-transitions) for use in tandem with easing or alone.
+This project is a port of standard easing equations coded as custom xfade expressions, also most xfade transitions and many [GL Transitions](#gl-transitions) for use in tandem with easing or alone.

 <img src="assets/xfade-easing.gif" alt="InvertedPageCurl" align="right">